Support Us Button Widget

 The photo is taken of a physical photograph with corder frames and a white textured background; A Wonder Bread semi-truck releases balloons in the outfield of The Diamond.

-Editor Elise: When I first read this reader’s submission, I only saw the text “Wonderbread/Hostess Cakes” — I realized soon enough that the picture attached spoke for itself.
+Editor Elise: When I first read this reader’s submission, I only saw the text “Wonder Bread/Hostess Cakes” — I realized soon enough that the picture attached spoke for itself.
 Thank you for the colorful memory, Jerry.

-Photo provided by RICtoday reader Jerry T.
+Photo provided by reader Jerry T.

 The Diamond is in the midst of its final season this week, wrapping up its stadium legacy with a sold-out Goodbye Diamond game on Sunday, Sept.
 14. Since opening in 1985, our tried and true stadium has scored a few scuffs and chips, but fans still look back with a proud sense of fondness and gratitude.